jityong/URL-Shortener/README.md

 # URL-Shortener

 ## Overview
-This application is developed using Spring (Java 8).
+This application is developed using Spring (Java 8) and PostgreSQL database.
 It is deployed on AWS Elastic BeanStalk and is accessible via the link: https://smolurl.net/

 ## Set Up (local)